-- Classroom Technician: Classroom Technicians are student employees who help maintain the computers and multimedia equipment in the classrooms across campus and provide general support and maintenance in the campus computer clusters.
+- Classroom Technician: Classroom Technicians are student employees who help maintain the computers and multimedia equipment in the classrooms across campus and provide general support and maintenance in the campus computer labs.

 Communication and Public Relations

 - Web and Social Media Communications Specialist: The Web and social media communications specialist will provide ongoing support for Web and social media communications and marketing activities of the NDSU Information Technology Division.
 The role will involve designing, developing, and maintaining websites and assisting with planning and implementing marketing/communication plans, events and activities.
 This position will have a particular focus on interactive marketing through social media and the Web, but will provide support for offline marketing efforts as well.
 These include writing and editing announcements and messages that will be distributed to specific operational units, the university, the university system and the larger community.

 - : Under the guidance of more senior Help Desk staff, provide in-depth, effective, and timely technical assistance to NDSU students, staff and faculty for services offered by Information Technology Services.
 This assistance will be provided via telephone, walk up support and e-mail.

 - Consultant: Provide in-depth, effective, and timely technical assistance to NDSU students, staff, and faculty for services offered by Information Technology Services.
 This assistance will be provided via telephone, walk up support and e-mail.

 - : Act in a supervisory and mentoring role to Help Desk Consultants (Tier 1) and Help Desk Consultant Trainee.
 Function as a first point of contact and supervisor of Help Desk student staff.
 Provide in-depth, effective, and timely technical assistance to NDSU/NDUS students, staff, and faculty for services offered by Information Technology Services, ConnectND and services for NDUS distance education.
 This assistance will be provided via telephone, walk up support and e-mail.